-UCS has a line of credit agreement with a bank which previously provided for borrowings of up to \$2,000,000.
-The borrowing limit increased to \$5,000,000 during 2019 to reflect growth in UCS's operating budget.
+UCS has a line of credit agreement with a bank that provides for borrowings of up to \$5,000,000.
 Borrowings under the agreement are due on demand and bear interest at the prime rate, plus one-half percent, with a minimum rate of 4.5%.
 Borrowings are collateralized by a security interest in substantially all UCS's assets.
-There were no amounts outstanding under this agreement at September 30, 2019 and 2018.
+There were no amounts outstanding under this agreement at September 30, 2020 and 2019.
 The line of credit is subject to annual renewal.